 Similar to the desk file paperwork solution – this is a simple idea you can implement straight away.
 All you need is some binder clips and these [FREE} downloadable binder clip label templates.

 The template is available in a number of sizes to fit the many different binder clips.

 When you get a spare minute or two – quickly find things you need to copy…

 We adore this idea by Lauren from @lessons.with.lauren.

 Such a simple idea but can really help you feel organized and ready to tackle the week ahead.
-She purchased these wooden pegs from her local cheap store, but you could easily just write the weekdays on some wooden pegs.
+She purchased these oversized wooden clothespins from her local cheap store, but you could easily just write the weekdays on some wooden clothespins.

 In the words of Lauren:

-“These pegs save my life!
+“These clothespins save my life!
 They are a game changer.”